 During the year all students will participate in liturgical activities in their classrooms, in the school chapel and at St. Joseph's parish church.
-For the opening school mass, the closing school mass and on our Feast Day, the whole school is bussed to St. Joseph's church to celebrate these occasions.
+For the opening school mass and on our Feast Day, the whole school is transported by bus to St. Joseph's church to celebrate these occasions.
 Parents are invited to all liturgical activities and will be invited through their children or via the school Newsletter.